// Cascade

 const data = await res.json();

-const reply = data.package.package.reply;
+const reply = data.package.reply;

 console.log("Answered by:", data.answeredBy.model);